Advice and guidance on how to apply for a Student visa including the Student Dependant visa

 You should apply for an ATAS certificate directly with the UK Government’s Foreign and Commonwealth Office (FCO) on their ATAS webpages.
 The application must be made online and is free of charge.

 Please ensure that you have all of the required information/documentation to be able to complete the application fully.
 If your application is incomplete a decision on your application will be delayed.
 You should check the ATAS webpages for full details of what is required.

 Information about your course including the subject CAH3 code can be found on your offer letter.
-If you intend to study a taught course you may also require course module information, which can be found on our website.
-If you will be studying a research programme, you will also need to provide the research proposal as detailed in your offer letter.
+If you intend to study a taught course you may also require course module information, which can be found on the course page on our website.
+The Course Director name (please see the 'Teaching team' section of your course page) should be entered in the supervisor field on the ATAS application form.
+If you will be studying a research programme, you will need to provide the research proposal and Cranfield supervisor as detailed in your offer letter.

 How long does the ATAS application take?

 It can take at least 20 working days for the application decision and to receive your ATAS certificate.
 During busy periods, particularly in August and September, applications may take longer.

 The ATAS certificate will be sent to you directly from the FCO by email.